Skip to main content

 Hysteroscopy

 This is a procedure to examine the inside of your womb.
 Your doctor passes a narrow telescope with a light and camera at the end into your womb through your vagina.
+This is an alternative to an ultrasound.

-Images are sent to a screen, so your doctor or specialist nurse can see inside your womb.
+Images are sent to a screen so your doctor or specialist nurse can see inside your womb.

 Sometimes they'll do a biopsy at the same time.
 This involves removing a small sample of your womb lining for examination under a microscope.